savoirfairelinux/building-inclusive-open-source-software/docs/D-APQ.md

 ```
 ## Keyboard navigation

-As stated in [👩‍💻 E-ICO Inclusive code 101](E-ICO.md), keyboard and focus navigation is mostly automatically set by Qt, but the framework often fails to navigate complex elements. **You need to make sure that all focusable elements are reached**.
+As stated in [👩‍💻 D-ICO Inclusive code 101](D-ICO.md), keyboard and focus navigation is mostly automatically set by Qt, but the framework often fails to navigate complex elements. **You need to make sure that all focusable elements are reached**.
 Before manually setting keyboard navigation, you should try and use the base focus property of Qt.
 For example, setting the focus of a component to true might be enough for Qt to recognize it as a reachable interactive element.
 These will largely depend of the component you will be working on but you will get used to seeing some of the following variables.

 ```QML
     keyNavigationEnabled: true